Namitsai19082005/To-do-APP/README.md

-#This is a Todo APP made using Reactjs and boostrap framework
+#This is a Todo APP made using Reactjs and boostrap framework<br>
 Made by #Namitsai Vaddempudi